Nonsmooth Analysis of Doubly Nonlinear Second-Order Evolution Equations with Non-Convex Energy Functionals: Proof of the main result

-This section is devoted to the existence of convergent subsequences of the approximate solutions in some proper \textsc{Bochner} spaces in order to pass to the limit in the discrete inclusion \eqref{eq:EuLa} as the step size vanishes.
-As we will see, we will indeed obtain a solution to the \textsc{Cauchy} problem \eqref{eq:I.1}.
-For this purpose, we will make use of compactness properties of bounded sets in reflexive and separable spaces with respect to the weak topology.
-We elaborate on this in the next result.
+This section is devoted to the existence of convergent subsequences of the sequence of approximate solutions in some proper \textsc{Bochner} spaces in order to pass to the limit in the discrete inclusion \eqref{eq:EuLa} as the step size vanishes.
+As we will see, we will indeed obtain in the limit a solution to the \textsc{Cauchy} problem \eqref{eq:I.2}.
+For this purpose, we will make use of the compactness properties of bounded sets in reflexive and separable spaces with respect to the weak topology.
+We will elaborate on this in the next result.